mertfozzy/Cricket-Score-Display/README.md

 # Cricket-Score-Display
 A program, displays cricket game scores and keeps them as record.

 All the codes are written by me.
-It is not a quote.
+That's not a quote.

 Program can be a bit mistaken.
 I try to fix bugs daily.